Fuyukai/Kyoukai/docs/routing.rst

 *Regular Expressions* are a way to match text easily using patterns.
 They save expensive parsing and can be used easily to match web paths.

-Kyōkai uses the stdlib :mod:`re` library to match paths, so the grammar is exactly the same.
+Kyoukai uses the stdlib :mod:`re` library to match paths, so the grammar is exactly the same.

 Here's an example that matches any path with ``/numeric/<number here>``: